Facebook Hires Pinterest Exec Mike Bidgoli to Lead Watch Video Product Team

-Facebook’s Watch has a new product leader: Mike Bidgoli, previously advertising product lead at photo-sharing service Pinterest.
+Facebook’s Watch has a new product leader: Mike Bidgoli, previously advertising product lead at image-based search and sharing service Pinterest.

 At Facebook, Bidgoli has been named head of product for Facebook Watch, the social giant’s new platform for episodic shows and live programming.
 Part of Facebook’s philosophy with Watch is to foster content that will engender new community based discussion and interaction — as well as drive up video-viewing time on Facebook and sell premium advertising.